bel90/only-on-SPLIT-TOWER-DEFENSE/README.md

 I would be happy if you test it out and let a comment there =) I have written this Game in less than 48 hours/ 2 Days, during the GMTK Game Jam 2019.

 You are free to use this in any non-commercial project.
 I don't guarantee that this project is bug free.
+To use the Source Code you need Unity.

 I am also developing Games for mobile Devices.
 For more information, please visit me on Facebook https://www.facebook.com/TesiGames